Acceptable Use Policy: Public Access Facilities and E-Mail

 - Backup important data.
-Although IT staff takes reasonable precautions to safeguard College systems and maintain regular backup procedures, they cannot be held accountable for unauthorized access by other users, nor can they guarantee protection against media failure, fire, floods, etc. Users are encouraged to maintain backups of important files and e-mail messages on flash drives, paper or other media.
+Although IT staff takes reasonable precautions to safeguard College systems and maintain regular backup procedures, they cannot be held accountable for unauthorized access by other users, nor can they guarantee protection against media failure, fire, floods, etc. Users are encouraged to maintain backups of important files and e-mail messages on floppy disk, paper, USB flash drives or other media.

 - Stay informed.
 The computing environment is constantly evolving, as new products are introduced or upgraded and others become obsolete.
 Services change as the number and needs of users change.
 IT disseminates information in a variety of ways, including News announcements, bulletin board postings, FAQ files, Tip Sheets, and workshops.
 Users are responsible for staying informed about changes in the computing environment.

 - You are responsible for all usage on your assigned account, and for guarding the privacy of that account

 - Upon receiving your account and initial password, be sure to change the password immediately.

 - Do not use your login names as a password, nor the name of any family or pet, nor any personal information, birth date, etc.

 - Do not use an all numeric password, or a password shorter than six characters

 - Don't save the password on your desktop computer; this will allow any individual to access your files and/or e-mail account upon gaining access to your office